Collection 015 Ephemera of Billy Graham

 There is a good deal of correspondence with evangelist Charles Fuller in folder 2-4.
 All the materials in this folder are photocopies of documents sent to the Archives by the archives of Fuller Theological Seminary.
 The letters include Graham asking for help with the starting of the magazine Christianity Today, his responses to requests for help from Fuller with Fuller Seminary, and their comments on and participation in each other’s ministry.

-Folders 4-23 and 4-24 contain programs, invitations, and other materials from his graduations from high school (1936) and newspaper clippings in folder 4-26 cover his election as president of Wheaton College’s Christian Council while he was a student and early speaking engagements.
+Folders 4-23 and 4-24 contain programs, invitations, and other materials from his graduations from high school (1936).
+A photocopy of a letter in folder 4-30 contains a brief memory of Graham as a student at Bob Jones College in 1936.
+Newspaper clippings in folder 4-26 cover his election as president of Wheaton College’s Christian Council while he was a student and early speaking engagements.
 A program for Graham’s talk to the Harvard Law Forum in 1962, but not the talk itself, is in folder 4-27; responders to his talk include Richard Niebuhr and Harold John Ockenga.
-A brief talk on the new birth that he gave in 1960 to the United Christian Council in Israel is in folder 2-29.
-An incomplete transcript of a talk he gave to the National Association of Evangelicals and the National Religious Broadcasters joint meeting is in folder 2-28.
+A brief talk on the new birth that he gave in 1960 to the United Christian Council in Israel is in folder 4-29.
+An incomplete transcript of a talk he gave to the National Association of Evangelicals and the National Religious Broadcasters joint meeting is in folder 4-28.
 A video of the sermon Rev. Graham gave at the National Cathedral in Washington, D. C., after the terrorist attacks of September 11, 2001, is in the collection on video V2, which the Archives has in video form only.

 Folder 4-26 contains a typed transcript of a brief Mother’s Day message by Morrow Graham, Billy Graham’s mother that appeared in a publication she called “the Journal.”